Top Gut Health Supplements That Support Your Microbiome

 Food sources: Pumpkin seeds, almonds, dark chocolate, spinach, black beans, avocado

-Use when: Constipation, stress, poor sleep, muscle tension, mood swings
+Take supplements: For constipation, stress, poor sleep, muscle tension, mood swings

 Usage recommendation: Magnesium citrate supports bowel movement; magnesium glycinate is calming and better for stress; take in the evening with or after food for improved sleep and gut relaxation